ibm-cloud-docs/vmwaresolutions/services/entrust-cc_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# Entrust CloudControl on IBM Cloud overview
+# Entrust CloudControl on {{site.data.keyword.cloud_notm}} overview
 {: #entrust-cc_considerations}

-New installations of Entrust CloudControl® (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+New installations of Entrust CloudControl™ (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
 You can still use or delete existing Entrust CloudControl installations on your existing instances.
 {: deprecated}

-Entrust CloudControl on {{site.data.keyword.cloud_notm}} enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
+Entrust CloudControl on {{site.data.keyword.cloud}} enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 Entrust CloudControl on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
 {: shortdesc}

 * Previous installations of Entrust CloudControl 6.6 are supported for existing vCenter Server with NSX-T™ instances.